Let us go on a journey where we shall find PERFECT PEACE. Are you ready?

 In 1 John 3:15 we are explained that “Whosoever hateth his brother is a murderer: and ye know that no murderer hath eternal life abiding in him.”

-What a pleasure it is to be in the midst of such who speak well of all others.
+What a pleasure it is to be in the midst of such who speak kindly to and about others.
 These are described in Psalm 92 who “flourish like the palm tree” …. who “still bring forth fruit in old age.“

-Here we are taught to rather hate the sin and AGAPE our brother.. since we do not have a PERFECT mind in the same sense our Beloved Jesus had, when he was in the flesh during his human existence.
+Here we are taught to rather hate the sin and AGAPE our brother and sister in Christ, since we do not have a perfect mind in the same sense that our Beloved, Christ Jesus had when he was in the flesh during his human existence.